snu-sf/Archmage/README.md

 2. Import the downloaded `artifact.ova` file into Virtual Box.

-3. Launch the VirtualBox Image, Log-in, open a terminal, and run 'cd ~/Archmage
+3. Launch the VirtualBox Image, Log-in, open a terminal, and run `cd ~/Archmage`

+4. ID/PW: artifact/artifact

 Note: The submitted VirtualBox image has emacs and Proof General installed,
       which can be used to explore the Coq development.